mstroehle/Wi-Fi_IEM/README.md

 ### Setup the receiver: iem-rx
 10. Use Raspberry Pi on powerbank as receiver
-11. Changing directory to iem-rx and run install-rx.sh script: `./install-rx.sh`
+11. Change directory to iem-rx and run install-rx.sh script: `cd iem-rx && ./install-rx.sh`
 12. Reboot and log in again
 13. Execute `rx-wlan`